-If webinars don’t form part of your marketing strategy, you’re missing an enormous opportunity.
-According to 73% of marketers and sales leaders, webinars are the best way to generate high-quality B2B leads, and they’ve become even more impactful given the current restrictions on face-to-face events.
+If you aren’t investing in webinar strategy as part of your overall marketing efforts, you’re missing an enormous opportunity.
+According to 73% of marketers and sales leaders, webinars are the best way to generate high-quality B2B leads, and they’re even more impactful since the recent shift to remote work.

 An introduction to webinars

-Webinars are a popular marketing tool across all industries, but particularly in software and tech, financial services, consulting, and education.
+Webinars are a popular marketing tool across all industries.
+However, they’re particularly prominent in the software and tech, financial services, consulting, and education sectors.

 In these sectors, webinars are commonly used for: